elsewhencode/project-guidelines/README.md

   > You want to test a business logic as separate units.
 You have to "minimize the impact of randomness and nondeterministic processes on the reliability of your code". [read more...](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)

   > A pure function is a function that always returns the same output for the same input.
 Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
 That makes it less predictable. [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

-- Use a static type checker

-  _Why:_

-  > Sometimes you may need a Static type checker.
-It brings a certain level of reliability to your code. [read more...](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb)

 - Run tests locally before making any pull requests to `develop`.